Zbig281/Trade/README.md

 This means the mod looks for icon files inside the mods/client/Trade/icon/ folder.
 You can replace or add your own icons there, just make sure the filenames match what’s defined in the Trade.ini.
+Alternatively, you can use icons from the client files located at art\2D\Items.

 ## NPC Configuration
 In the Trigger_gui.cs file, the admin can change the .dts model of the NPC that triggers the trade window.